shakes76/PatternFlow/image/image_histogram_44797041/README.md

 # Tensorflow implementation of gaining a histogram of an image

 The histogram produced is a representation of the tonal distribution of the flattened image.
 For each tonal value, the count of the number of pixels for this tonal value is computed.
-By viewing the histogram, the entire tonal distribution is given at a glance.
 Note that for colour images, each channel should be independently input to gain a histogram for each colour channel.

 The algorithm works by first flattening the image to a one dimensional array of values.
 For colour images, this is applied to a given channel.
 Next, the range of values is determined